wmcbrine/PDCurses/man/MANUAL.md

 ### Description

    bkgdset() and wbkgdset() manipulate the background of a window.
 The background is a chtype consisting of any combination of attributes and a character; it is combined with each chtype added or inserted to the window by waddch() or winsch().
 Only the attribute part is used to set the background of non-blank characters, while both character and attributes are used for blank positions.

    bkgd() and wbkgd() not only change the background, but apply it immediately to every cell in the window.

+   wbkgrnd(), wbkgrndset() and wgetbkgrnd() are the "wide-character" versions of these functions, taking a pointer to a cchar_t instead of a chtype.
+However, in PDCurses, cchar_t and chtype are the same.

    The attributes that are defined with the attrset()/attron() set of functions take precedence over the background attributes if there is a conflict (e.g., different color pairs).

 ### Return Value

    bkgd() and wbkgd() return OK, unless the window is NULL, in which case they return ERR.

 ### Portability
                              X/Open    BSD    SYS V